-Each of Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
-(Rabobank International), Deutsche Bank AG, London Branch and UBS Limited (together, the Joint Lead Managers) have, pursuant to a Subscription Agreement (the Subscription Agreement) dated 26 September 2014, jointly and severally agreed to subscribe or procure subscribers for the Notes at the issue price of 99.056 per cent. of the principal amount of Notes (the Issue Price), less a combined management and underwriting commission.
+Each of BNP Paribas, Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+(Rabobank), Deutsche Bank AG, London Branch, HSBC Bank plc, and UBS Limited (together, the Joint Lead Managers) have, pursuant to a Subscription Agreement (the Subscription Agreement) dated 25 September 2015, jointly and severally agreed to subscribe or procure subscribers for the Notes at the issue price of 99.610 per cent. of the principal amount of Notes (the Issue Price), less a combined management and underwriting commission.
 The Issuer will also reimburse the Joint Lead Managers in respect of certain of their expenses, and has agreed to indemnify the Joint Lead Managers against certain liabilities, incurred in connection with the issue of the Notes.
-The Subscription Agreement may be terminated in certain circumstances prior to payment of the Issuer.
+The Subscription Agreement may be terminated in certain circumstances prior to payment to the Issuer.
 In such event, no Notes will be delivered to the Joint Lead Managers.